cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_2.md

 A digital certificate is a file that verifies the identity of a public key holder.

+#### Non-repudiation and hashing
+A hash function is an algorithm that produces a code that can't be decrypted. non-repudiation, the concept that authenticity of information can't be denied.

+#### The evolution of hash functions
+ Salting is an additional safeguard that's used to strengthen hash functions.
+A salt is a random string of characters that's added to data before it's hashed.
+The additional characters produce a more unique hash value, making salted data resilient to rainbow table attacks.

+#### Access controls and authentication systems

-#### Activity: Determine appropriate data handling practices
+### Activity: Determine appropriate data handling practices
 I perform this [Data leak worksheet](Data-leak-worksheet.pdf) activity, to review the results of a data risk assessment.
 I determine whether effective data handling processes are being implemented to protect information privacy.

 #### lab: Decrypt an encrypted message
 In this lab, I completed a series of tasks to obtain instructions for decrypting an encrypted file.
 Encryption of data in use, at rest, and in transit is critical to security functions.
 I use my Linux skills to uncover the clues needed to decode a classical cipher, restore a file, and reveal a hidden message.

-Tasks in this lab I completed:
+**Tasks in this lab I completed:**
 - List the contents of a directory

   <img width="511" height="53" alt="image" src="https://github.com/user-attachments/assets/caa346cd-b197-4aae-8d97-dccb25136d9a" />